domosekai/domosekai.github.io/reader/support.md

 However, suggestions, comments and any form of feedback are more than welcome.

-To contact the developer, please email to support@domosekai.com or use our issue tracking system.
+Please use our issue tracking system.

 https://support.domosekai.com/bugs/